tcompa/worm_algorithm/ising_2d/README.md

     make worm_ising_2d

+### Known bugs:
+* the C code does not run for large L (you can move some declarations outside the main) a preliminary bugfix (not on this repository yet) has troubles with the bond/nbr arrays.

 ### To-do
 * add correlation function measure (which also gives access to magnetic susceptibility),
 * add magnetization measure (how?),